maryyhia/capstone/README.md

 ------

 ## Problem Statement
-#### Build a model with at least 90% accuracy that helps to identify between those who are looking for bootcamp style learning as oppose to computer science majors or prospective students based on the words they use online.
+#### Build a Sentiment analysis model with at least 90% accuracy toidentify between the different sentiments on Twitter tweets.
+Build a Toxic Comments multi-label model with at least 90% accuracy to rate the level of toxicity in comments on Twitter Tweets.

 ------